Gutensight-SEO/sdk/README.md

 ## Overview

-Gutensight SEO SDK is an open-source command-line toolkit and library designed to simplify and enhance Search Engine Optimization (SEO) for modern Single-Page Applications.
+Gutensight SEO SDK is an advanced command-line toolkit and library designed to simplify and enhance Search Engine Optimization (SEO) for modern Single-Page Applications.
 It provides commands for project initialization, compilation of routes and metadata, analysis using AI-driven insights, and generation of traditional SEO files like `robots.txt` and `sitemap.xml`.

 ## Features